Otus-DevOps-2020-08/Mike-ntrt_infra/README.md

 # Mike-ntrt_infra
 Mike-ntrt Infra repository

+### HW Lec 12 - Ansible-3

+create 2 role templates by `ansible-galaxy init` - app & db
+describes all roles tasks, handlers and default vars in roles struct
+move old files to `ansible/old`
+move playbooks to `ansible/playbooks`
+change playbooks DB & App to use roles instead of tasks
+use ansible-vault to encrypt file with vars for playbook `users`
+"*" stage environment uses dynamic inventory(and as the default Inv in the ansible.cfg)

 ### HW Lec 11 - Ansible-2

 `ansible/site.yml` - the ansible playbook that imports 3 other playbooks: